metabrainz/picard-docs/source/variables/variables_basic.rst

 **_bitrate**

     Approximate bitrate in kbps.
+Only available to the file naming script.

 **_bits_per_sample**

     Bits of data per sample.
+Only available to the file naming script.

 **_channels**

     Number of audio channels in the file.
+Only available to the file naming script.

 **_dirname**

-    The name of the directory containing the file at the point of being loaded into Picard. (*since Picard 1.1*)
+    The name of the directory containing the file at the point of being loaded into Picard.
+Only available to the file naming script. (*since Picard 1.1*)

 **_extension**

-    The file's extension. (*since Picard 0.9*)
+    The file's extension.
+Only available to the file naming script. (*since Picard 0.9*)

 **_filename**

-    The name of the file without extension (*since Picard 1.1*)
+    The name of the file without extension.
+Only available to the file naming script. (*since Picard 1.1*)

 **_format**

     Media format of the file (e.g.: MPEG-1 Audio).
+Only available to the file naming script.

 **_length**